voidtuxic/input2midi/README.md

 You can specify in any binding a `messageType` property with the following values :

-- `noteOn`: the event value will be sent as a note ON midi message
+- `noteOn`: the event value will be sent as a note ON midi message's velocity
   ```js
   // note ON message
   {